BraadMartin/components/customizer/alpha-color-picker/readme.md

-= Alpha Color Picker Customizer Control =
+# Alpha Color Picker Customizer Control #

-Ever wanted to pick an RGBa color using the WordPress colorpicker in the Customizer?
+Ever wanted to pick an RGBa color using the WordPress color picker in the Customizer?
 Now you can with this drop-in replacement for the stock WP color picker control.

 Here's what it looks like:

 ![WordPress Alpha Color Picker](https://github.com/BraadMartin/components/blob/master/demos/alpha-color-picker.gif)

-== Usage ==
+## Usage ##

 ```php
 add_action( 'customize_register', 'yourprefix_customize_register' );